sjml/wasmbots/libraries/rust/README.md

 ```
 The GameParameters struct tells you the basic conditions of the game (how many players, what style of game, engine version, etc).
 You return `true` or `false` to indicate your readiness to play under those parameters.

 In the client setup, before returning, you can do whatever kinds of prep you want to for the game.
-Most importantly, you probably want to call `wasmbots_client::set_tick_callback` and pass it a pointer to a function that takes no parameters and returns void; it's where the magic happens.
+Most importantly, you probably want to call `wasmbots_client::register_tick_callback` and pass it a pointer to a function that takes no parameters and returns void; it's where the magic happens.

 Finally, make sure to build like this to actually get the WASM.